Thermal photon emission from quark-gluon plasma: 1+1D magnetohydrodynamics results: Results and discussion

 In Fig.~\ref{f:fig8_total}, we present the photon spectrum with magnetic field strength parameter $\sigma=10$ and varying decay parameters $a=0.5,~1,~2,~5$.
 The more pronounced splitting in the large $\pt$ region for $a=1,~2,~5$ can be attributed to the distinct temporal evolution of the magnetic field.
 Larger decay parameters (e.g., $a=5$) correspond to faster magnetic field decay, which means the magnetic field exerts a more intense influence in the early stages of QGP evolution, when temperatures are higher and hard scattering processes (responsible for large $\pt$ photons) are more active.
 In contrast, smaller $a$ (slower decay) leads to a more prolonged but weaker magnetic effect.
 For large $\pt$ photons, which are predominantly produced via high-momentum transfer processes sensitive to the early, high-temperature phase of QGP, the differing timing and intensity of magnetic field effects due to varying $a$ values result in more significant discrepancies in their production rates.
 This amplifies the splitting observed in the large $\pt$ region for $a=1,~2,~5$.

 In Fig.~\ref{f:fig9_total} upper panel, we present the photon spectrum for varying initial magnetic field strength parameters $\sigma=0.0,~1.0,~10,~20$ with the magnetic field decay parameter fixed at $a=2/3$.
 The temperature profiles are derived from the corresponding MHD solutions (e.g., Eq.~(\ref{T_mhd_4}) as applicable).
 A clear trend emerges: as $\sigma$ increases, the photon yield across the $\pt$ spectrum decreases.
-This behavior can be attributed to the specific decay characteristics of the magnetic field when $a=2/3$ a moderate decay rate that, when combined with stronger initial fields, may induce more complex thermal perturbations in the QGP, suppressing photon emission processes overall.
+When magnetic field decay parameter \(a = 2/3\), thermal-photon spectrum variations are governed by initial magnetic field strength \(\sigma\).
+Physically, \(a = 2/3\) lies within \(0 < a \leq \frac{1 + c_s^2}{2}\) (where \(c_s^2\) is the speed of sound), where the fluid expends additional energy density to expel the magnetic field~\cite{Roy:2015kma,Pu:2016ayh}; larger \(\sigma\) requires more energy compensation, accelerating temperature drop.
+Thus, photon yield for \(a = 2/3\) decreases with increasing \(\sigma\), contrasting with pervious \(a \neq 2/3\).
+This temperature-driven spectrum modulation is a universal feature in Victor-Bjorken-type ideal fluids~\cite{Roy:2015kma,Pu:2016ayh}, accelerated magnetohydrodynamics~\cite{She:2019wdt}, and viscous magnetohydrodynamic systems \cite{Jiang:2024mts}, confirming the physical mechanism's robustness.

 In Fig.~\ref{f:fig9_total} lower panel, we show the photon spectrum under the same set of initial magnetic field strength parameters $\sigma=0.0,~1.0,~10,~20$ but with the magnetic field decay parameter $a=\infty$ (Eq.~(\ref{T_mhd_5})).
 In contrast to the $a=2/3$ case, a reverse trend is observed: larger $\sigma$ values lead to higher photon yields across the $\pt$ spectrum.
 This is likely due to the decay nature of the magnetic field (as $a=\infty$ implies super fast decay) exerting a enhancing effect on the QGP's thermal and dynamical processes, thereby promoting photon production.
 The contrasting dependencies of photon yield on $\sigma$ between the two figures highlight the critical role of the magnetic field decay parameter $a$ in mediating the influence of initial magnetic field strength on QGP photon emission.